 Attention: the length of the side beams must be corrected: it is 77,2 mm whereas the inside space between buffer beams is only 76,8 mm: it’s thus necessary to shorten the side beams of 0,4 or 0,5 mm so that they fit.
 Note that mounting with “tenons and mortises” is very easy.
 The adjustments are surprisingly accurate.
 I almost never needed to adjust them.

 Under the chassis, solder the 4 brake pairs, then the control rods (triangles) after having twisted at 90° the central part then the brake blocks.

 Personally, I preferred to mount the assembly on template before soldering it on the chassis.
 I chose to use a round nickel silver control bar.
 Not only is it more realistic, but it makes it easier to connect the brake blocks (the original flat part doesn’t fit into the small holes provided), and to position the decoration of the blocks.

 Here’s the process:

 Into a wood or, better, epoxy board (shown in blue), drill two holes 0.5 mm diam., 2 mm deep, distant of 17.6 mm.
-Prepare a first “pair of brakes”, enlarge the shoe holes a little if necessary with a drill.
+Prepare a first “pair of brakes”, enlarge the brake block holes a little if necessary with a drill.
 Prepare two 0.5 mm diam., 22 mm long nickel silver bars, plant them into the board holes.
 Tin the parts.
-Put successively on the bars: the brake blocks (half-etched side underneath — pay attention to the position of the etching representing the shoe articulation axle: I made one mistake); then the “pair of brakes”.
+Put successively on the bars: the brake blocks (half-etched side underneath — pay attention to the position of the etching representing the brake block articulation axle: I made one mistake); then the “pair of brakes”.
 Hold the parts down and solder them.
 If a brake block has turned, it’s easy enough to correct by melting the solder again.

 Get the obtained assembly out of the board, turn it over, put the second pair of brakes then the blocks (shown in red), etched face towards the base again.
 Replant the bars into the board.